NBA Rumors: John Lucas Is An ‘Emerging’ Coaching Candidate For Houston Rockets

 — Marc Stein (@TheSteinLine) October 5, 2020

-Fans have reacted to the news of Lucas’ candidacy with mixed feelings.
+Fans reacted to the news of Lucas’ candidacy with mixed feelings.

 “He’s a great leader, been with Houston for a long time.
 He’s been out of coaching for while though, 18 years.
 Not sure about this,” one user tweeted.

 “Lucas is a great basketball man but not a good coach.
 Everybody likes him but I doubt this works out.
 I met him once back when he was coaching the Sixers.
-Hell of a nice guy,” another wrote.
+Hell of a nice guy,” another wrote on Twitter.

 “Since his addiction problems he’s helped many athletes and others with addiction issues clean up their lives.
 He really has been a model of living your life after addiction and helping others.
-That said, not sure if he’s at the top of the list for coaching vacancies at 66,” a third user replied.
+That said, not sure if he’s at the top of the list for coaching vacancies at 66,” a third Twitter user replied.

-Lucas served as the organization’s player development leader for the last four seasons.
-He previously expressed interest in the Philadelphia 76ers‘ vacancy, a role that Philadelphia announced it filled by hiring former Los Angeles Clippers coach Doc Rivers with a Saturday press release.
+Lucas has served as the organization’s player development leader for the last four seasons.
+He previously expressed interest in the Philadelphia 76ers’ vacancy, a role that Philadelphia announced it filled by hiring former Los Angeles Clippers coach Doc Rivers with a Saturday press release on the NBA website.

 Rivers was one of a handful of new hires before the 2020 offseason officially began.
 Four teams have already announced the hiring of new head coaches.
 The Clippers, Oklahoma City Thunder, Indiana Pacers, and New Orleans Pelicans are also currently seeking candidates for their top jobs.